eformsignen/eformsignen.github.io/help/chapter2.rst

 The user who created a company is the company administrator by default, and the company administrator is the super administrator having all the permissions to use the eformsign service.

-The company administrator
+The company administrator:

    -  Has access to all the menus.

    -  Can create, edit, delete, and manage templates.

    -  Can create, view, and manage all documents.

    -  Can grant permissions to each member.

    -  Can delegate its role to another member when the company administrator needs to be changed.

 When the company administrator deletes her/his eformsign account, the company is also be deleted.
 If the administrator wants to delete only the account, then she/he can delegate the administrator permission to another member, and then delete the account.